Learn About The Law

 § 25-35.
 Real Estate Recovery Fund.
 A special fund to be known as the Real Estate Recovery Fund is created in the State Treasury.
-All fines and penalties received by the Department pursuant to Article 20 of this Act shall be deposited into the State Treasury and held in the Real Estate Recovery Fund.
 The money in the Real Estate Recovery Fund shall be used by the Department exclusively for carrying out the purposes established by this Act.
-If, at any time, the balance remaining in the Real Estate Recovery Fund is less than $750,000, the State Treasurer shall cause a transfer of moneys to the Real Estate Recovery Fund from the Real Estate License Administration Fund in an amount necessary to establish a balance of $800,000 in the Real Estate Recovery Fund.
+If, at any time, the balance remaining in the Real Estate Recovery Fund is less than $900,000, the State Treasurer shall cause a transfer of moneys to the Real Estate Recovery Fund from the Real Estate License Administration Fund in an amount necessary to establish a balance of $1,000,000 in the Real Estate Recovery Fund.
+If the balance in the Real Estate Recovery Fund exceeds $1,000,000, any excess funds over $1,000,000 shall be transferred to the Real Estate License Administration Fund.
 These funds may be invested and reinvested in the same manner as authorized for pension funds in Article 1 of the Illinois Pension Code.
 1 All earnings, interest, and dividends received from investment of funds in the Real Estate Recovery Fund shall be deposited into the Real Estate License Administration Fund and shall be used for the same purposes as other moneys deposited in the Real Estate License Administration Fund.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.